 - Customizing the styling to match the look and feel of your checkout flow

 Stripe is building a new Payment Element, which is currently in beta, that allows users to accept dozens of payment methods with a single Element integration.
 To learn more about this feature, or request access to the beta, please see the Payment Element overview.

 The Card Element lets you collect card information all within one Element.
 It includes a dynamically-updating card brand icon as well as inputs for number, expiry, CVC, and postal code.
 Get started with accepting a payment.

 Payment Request Button Element

-The Payment Request Button lets your customers check out with Apple Pay, Google Pay, Chrome saved cards, and Microsoft Pay.
+The Payment Request Button lets your customers check out with Apple Pay, Google Pay, and browser-saved cards such as Microsoft Pay on Edge.
 When using an Apple Pay-enabled browser, your customer will see the button on the left below.
+When using an Google Pay-enabled browser, your customer will see the button in the middle below.
 When using a browser that supports the Payment Request API, they’ll see the button on the right below.
 Note that for demonstration purposes, these are just images, not live demos.
 You can read more about browser support in the Payment Request Button quickstart.

 The IBAN Element lets you collect your customers’ bank account details.
 It validates IBAN formats in all SEPA countries, emits the bank’s name, and includes a dynamically updating bank logo icon for many popular banks.
 Refer to the IBAN Element Quickstart to get started.